 If you've gotten this far, we're guessing none of the troubleshooting options above were able to fix your keyboard.
 At this point, there may be one more thing to try out—a factory reset.
 This will clear all data on the device, and bring it back to only the software it had at factory creation.
 For this reason, it's a good idea to back up any data you wouldn't want to lose, including photos, videos, documents, and other personal information.
 Check out our guide to how to factory reset your Android and what you need to know before you do.

-Once you're ready and your data is all backed up, navigate to your Settings app, scroll down to find Backup & Reset, and tap on the Factory Reset option.
+Once you're ready and your data is all backed up, navigate to your Settings > General management > Reset and tap on the Factory data reset option.

 You should be prompted to enter your password; after you do, you'll have the option to erase all data.
 Your phone should reset at this stage.
 Once it boots, you can check to see if the problem has been resolved.